 The Culture Series - Ian M Banks

 As of writing this post, I'm on book three of this ten book series.
-The setting is similar to the Commonwealth Saga in that it is set in a post-scarcity humanity, but each book is a totally self contained story playing with ideas within a shared setting.
+The setting is similar to the Commonwealth Saga in that it is set post-scarcity , but each book is a totally self contained story playing with ideas within a shared setting.
 It's largely exploring how alien societies might react to a society that, as far as it is concerned, has pretty much solved every imaginable problem - or how such a society would view those that have not.
 I really loved book two and this is definitely worth picking up.

 Humanity's Fire Series - Michael Cobley